-A cron job creates a job object approximately once per execution time of its schedule, but there are circumstances in which it fails to create a job or two jobs might be created.
+A cron job creates a job object approximately once for each scheduled time, but there are circumstances in which it fails to create a job or two jobs might be created.
 Therefore, jobs must be idempotent and you must configure history limits.

 38.2.
 Creating a Cron Job

 The following is an example of a CronJob resource:

 apiVersion: batch/v1beta1 kind: CronJob metadata: name: pi spec: schedule: "*/1 * * * *" 1 concurrencyPolicy: "Replace" 2 startingDeadlineSeconds: 200 3 suspend: false 4 successfulJobsHistoryLimit: 3 5 failedJobsHistoryLimit: 1 6 jobTemplate: 7 spec: template: metadata: labels: 8 parent: "cronjobpi" spec: containers: - name: pi image: perl command: ["perl", "-Mbignum=bpi", "-wle", "print bpi(2000)"] restartPolicy: OnFailure 9

 - The schedule field for the job is specified in cron format.
 In this example, the job runs every minute.

 - Optional: The concurrency policy specifies how the job controller treats concurrent jobs within a cron job.
 Only one of the following policies can be specified: